davidjkim810/nj_fishing_report/NOTES.md

 7. Discover objects.
 8. Program

-1. Plan Your Gem

-- A command line interface (CLI) for NJ fishing reports, starting with njfishingreports.
+- A command line interface (CLI) for NJ fishing reports
 - User types in nj-fishing-report
-- Shows a list of popular nj fishing areas
+- Shows a menu where one can pick a list of popular nj fishing areas or exit
-1. Belmar - Current Weather - High Tide - Low Tide
-2. Brielle
-3. Point Pleasant Beach
-- Which location would you like to get the fishing report for?
+- Ask for user input on what they'd like to do